GenieFramework/Genie.jl/docs/src/guides/Controlling_Load_Order_Of_Genie_Apps.md

 Zyx.jl
 ```

-But sometimes user wants to control the default load order of `.jl` files inside his Genie Apps
+But sometimes user wants to control the default load order of `.jl` files inside Genie Apps

 ### Two ways to control load order in Genie Apps

 #### 1) `.autoload_ignore`:

-Taking [ScoringEngineApp](https://github.com/GenieFramework/ScoringEngineApp/tree/master/models), in this app `models/scoringengine/` directory contain bunch of files that are used for model inference and ploting the data.
-We don't want Genie to load these files automatically during startup, instead we want to manually import these files as to when needed

-We can simply achieve this behavior by creating an empty `.autoload_ignore` file in `models/scoringengine` directory and all files contained in this directly are now excluded from Genie's startup load order.
+Creating an empty `.autoload_ignore` file in a directory causes all files contained in the folder to be excluded from Genie's startup load order.

 #### 2) `.autoload`

-Somtimes we want to sort load order based on our custom preference.
-For such cases, we use `.autoload` file

-Let's assume we have a directory with bunch of `.jl` files as follows
+Let's assume we have a directory with a few of `.jl` files as follows

 ```
 Aaa.jl